agoldst/dfrtopics/README.md

     mallet import-file --input wordbags.txt --label 0 --keep-sequence --output dfr.mallet
     mallet train-topics --input dfr.mallet ....

+## metadata.R

+Unfinished sketches as I work on handling the `citations.CSV` metadata with R.

 ## more to come!

-Especially: more things to do with metadata from `citations.CSV`.

-## _mallet
+### _mallet

 Experimental zsh completion for mallet.
-Totally incomplete and probably broken, because have you *read* the `zshcompsys` manpage????
+Totally incomplete and broken, because have you *read* the `zshcompsys` manpage????